MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 Use the `ARMarker.transform` property to obtain the rotation and world space position of the QR code's transform, and [`ARMarker.center`](/dotnet/api/microsoft.mixedreality.openxr.armarker.center) to QR code's 2D coordinates relative to the QR code's transform.
 The transform itself is centered according to whether [`ARMarker.transformMode`](/dotnet/api/microsoft.mixedreality.openxr.armarker.transformmode) (the *transform mode*) is set to [`TransformMode.MostStable`](/dotnet/api/microsoft.mixedreality.openxr.transformmode) (*most stable*, the QR code's top-left) or [`TransformMode.Center`](/dotnet/api/microsoft.mixedreality.openxr.transformmode) (*center*, the QR code's geometric center).

 Use the [`ARMarkerManager.defaultTransformMode`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager.defaulttransformmode) field to set the transform mode [`ARMarkerManager`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) creates new [`ARMarker`](/dotnet/api/microsoft.mixedreality.openxr.armarker) objects with.
-The field is initialized with the `Default Transform Mode` field is set to in the Unity Inspector as shown below:
+The field is initialized with the `Default Transform Mode` field is set to in the Unity Inspector as shown:

 ![The ARMarkerManager Component's Default Transform Mode Inspector Field](images/ARMarkerManager-DefaultTransformMode.png)